Speaking part: variant 38 - Langart

 Student: _________________________

 Interviewer: Is smart clothing the future of fashion?
-Why?
+Why or why not?

 Student: _________________________